| Has the Biotech Bubble Really Burst?by C.G. Masi, Technology Journalist Bill Haseltine, CEO of Human Genome Sciences, in his keynote address

 organization being Syngenta.
 The reason given for the pullout was

+to "eliminate the overlap of expertise and resources."
 A few days later six-year-old biotech startup Xanthon turned out

 the lights and shut their doors forever.
 They had spent that six